Tarrant County Jail

 Read more about access and policies at Recreational and Law Libraries.

-Understand Inmate Phone Service and Communication Norms
+Phone and Communication

 (For specifics, refer to the phone service information accessible from the Detention Bureau pages.)

-Property and Money Release: What Families Should Know
+Property and Money Release

-When a person in custody needs to release property or money to an outside party—or when someone is discharged—the County follows set procedures to protect both the inmate and the recipient.
+When a person in custody needs to release property or money to an outside party, or when someone is discharged, the County follows set procedures to protect both the inmate and the recipient.
 Expect identity verification, form completion, and processing windows that vary with facility traffic.

 Authorized recipients: Only approved individuals with valid identification may receive property or money.